A Place Called Desire

 Visits from cousins was another preoccupation during the summer months.
 Whenever anyone or any family had cousins from out of town or from just uptown, it was an exciting time.
 A different face, walk, talk, or laugh was extremely fascinating.
 The teens in the neighborhood had a new summer crush.
 The new person represented someone to impress, fall in love with or envy.
 All emotions were heightened during the summer with the influx of new faces.
 My cousins did not disappoint.
 They were pretty.
 They were handsome.
 They were funny and quirky, or at least that’s how they appeared to my Desire friends.
 And they were just as eager to fall in love with my friends.
 Summers were indeed a blast because of their visits.
 This was also a time to show off our neighborhood games.
 These games were played all over the city but, of course, every neighborhood and in some cases, courtyards changed the rules of the games.
 These games included such games as, Jacks, Chicago In, Fly In, Cool Can, Horse Shoes, Marbles, (Ice) Pick, Hop Scotch and Jump Rope, just to name a few.
 We spent hours playing these low budget games.
 They were all inclusive.
 There was no age, height or gender requirement, or limit.
 Specific skill sets were not required.
 Personal preferences were always a deciding factor in the formation of teams, but played a minimal role in the overall playing of the games.

 There were some fortunate families in Desire who were able to travel out of town.
-It goes without saying that these families were fortunate enough to have two parent homes, their father worked, and they usually owned a car.
+It goes without saying that these families were fortunate enough to have two-parent homes; their father worked, and they usually owned a car.
 Throughout the United States, especially in the South, Blacks were restricted in their travel by racist laws and practices.
 This impacted summer travel plans even for families who could afford to travel.
-Other children were able to attend camps sponsored by organizations such as boys and girls scout, and religious organizations.
+Other children were able to attend camps sponsored by organizations such as Boys and Girls Scouts, and religious organizations.
 There were neighborhood sports teams that entertained the community several days a week.
-These included girls softball and sand lot sports.
-My sister, Deborah, was a dynamic softball player
+These included girl’s softball and sandlot sports.
+My sister, Deborah, was a dynamic softball player.

 Finally, the schools offered children some form of support during the long summer months.
 Summers were used for academic remediation and enrichment.
 Conscientious teachers thought it important to send home supplemental materials (usually discarded or outdated books.)
 Many parents could not afford products that would assist their students in school or to insure that previously learned information and skills would not be lost.
 So many families were blessed by teachers who were forward thinkers.
 Summer was not just a time for playing but also for continued learning.